Charleston & Savannah Itinerary: A Lowcountry Road Trip

 A little over 100 miles from Charleston and just about 40 miles from downtown Savannah, you’ll find lovely Hilton Head Island, South Carolina.

-Hilton Head makes a great stop if you want to extend your Charleston and Savannah itinerary and explore more of the low country.
+Hilton Head makes a great stop if you want to extend your Charleston and Savannah itinerary and explore more of the Low Country.
 It’s also my favorite weekend getaway from Charleston.

-You can spend the day at the beach, visit Coligny Beach Park with its nearby shopping center, or check out Harbour Town (there’s a small day pass fee), and the lighthouse.
+You can spend the day at the beach, visit Coligny Beach Park with its nearby shopping center, or check out Harbour Town (there’s a small day pass fee) and the lighthouse.

+We loved our stay at the Hilton Beachfront Resort & Spa, which is right on the beach.
 So you’ll definitely want to book a room with a balcony.
 We think it’s worth the extra money to wake up to this…

-Affordable: Home2 Suites by Hilton offers free breakfast
+Best for Value: Home2 Suites by Hilton offers free breakfast

 Find more of the best things to do between Savannah and Charleston.